bitsector/auto-start-java-service-template/README.md

 # auto-start-java-service

-This is a template for an auto-start service.
+A template for AOSP Android Java auto-start service.

 The service will start on BOOT_COMPLETED intent reception.